 The Center for Development Economics (CDE) operates a specialized master’s degree program for public sector professionals from developing countries, impacting the policy-making responsibilities of its 1,400+ graduates in more than 100 nations.
 Many CDE courses are also available to undergraduates, as well as CDE-sponsored talks, conferences, and a multitude of student engagement opportunities.

-Our Office of International Education and Study Away provides undergraduate students with the opportunity to immerse themselves in a different culture and learning environment through an evolving and dynamic list of approved programs.
+Our Office of Global Education and Study Away provides undergraduate students with the opportunity to immerse themselves in a different culture and learning environment through an evolving and dynamic list of approved programs.
 Nationally, only about 10% of undergraduates study abroad; at Williams, nearly 50% of the junior class studies away both domestically and internationally each year!

 Williams also offers two exclusive study away programs: Williams-Mystic, an interdisciplinary program focused on maritime literature, history, policy and science in Mystic, CT; and the Williams-Exeter Programme at Oxford University, which emphasizes tutorial intensive education at Exeter College within Oxford University.
 Additionally, each January, over 100 students choose to study abroad with Williams Faculty through subsidized Winter Study travel courses or by proposing independent Winter Study projects.